setzler/academic-kickstart/content/advice/Coffee/index.md

 ---

-Visiting faculty often ask how I make such good coffee in my office.
-Here are instructions.
+Visiting faculty often ask how I make such good pourover coffee in my office.
+Here are the instructions.

-### Shopping List:
+### Shopping List

 1. **18oz Clever Coffee Dripper.** You can buy this for around $40 [here](https://www.amazon.com/dp/B081GQQ7NH/).
 2. **Filters for Clever Dripper.** You can buy 100 of these for around $20 [here](https://www.amazon.com/Coffee-Filters-Designed-Clever-Dripper/dp/B07RV48L1W/).